python/cpython/InternalDocs/code_objects.md

 returned by the `co_positions()` iterator.

 > [!NOTE]
-> Not to be confused by [`Objects/lnotab_notes.txt`](Objects/lnotab_notes.txt),
+> `co_linetable` is not to be confused with `co_lnotab`.
+> For backwards compatibility, `co_lnotab` stores the format
+> as it existed in Python 3.10 and lower: this older format
-> which describes the 3.10 format, that stores only that start line for each instruction.
+> stores only the start line for each instruction.
-> For backwards compatibility this format is still supported by the `co_lnotab` property.
+> See [`Objects/lnotab_notes.txt`](../Objects/lnotab_notes.txt) for more details.

 `co_linetable` consists of a sequence of location entries.
-Each entry starts with a byte with the most significant bit set, followed by zero or more bytes with most significant bit unset.
+Each entry starts with a byte with the most significant bit set, followed by zero or more bytes with the most significant bit unset.

 Each entry contains the following information:
 * The number of code units covered by this entry (length)